qntln/difftrack/README.rst

 - ``Dispatcher`` - acts like a data structure you write to but also sends all changes (diffs) to all its listeners.
-- ``Listener`` - a listener is connected to one dispatcher and applies incomming diffs to its internal structure so each listener looks like the original data structure after applying all those diffs.
+- ``Listener`` - a listener is connected to one dispatcher and applies incoming diffs to its internal structure so each listener looks like the original data structure after applying all those diffs.

-This division allows ``difftrack`` to have multiple listeners in different stages of applying diffs, and it enables listeners with special abbilities (e.g. ``difftrack.utils.BoundedListDiffHandler`` implementing a "top N" list: the list never exceeds a certain fixed size but when some items are deleted, previously invisible elements appear).
+This division allows ``difftrack`` to have multiple listeners in different stages of applying diffs, and it enables listeners with special abilities (e.g. ``difftrack.utils.BoundedListDiffHandler`` implementing a "top N" list: the list never exceeds a certain fixed size but when some items are deleted, previously invisible elements appear).